bwegh/erwa/README.md

 Erwa
 ====

-Erwa is a [WAMP v2](http://wamp.ws/spec/) (Web Application Messaging Protocol) implementation in Erlang, both peer and router.
+Erwa is a implementation of [WAMP (Web Application Messaging Protocol)](http://wamp.ws/spec/) in Erlang, both peer and router.